ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Being quiet about something like this is not the precedent I wanted to set.

-I was hoping Weber-Aufderhar would at least understand that and have thought of an excuse for this "worst case scenario" - I caught them pointing the finger at me to the feds and they were wrong, surely people with their resumes would have done basic worst case scenario planning for something like this?
+I was hoping Runolfsdottir Group would at least understand that and have thought of an excuse for this "worst case scenario" - I caught them pointing the finger at me to the feds and they were wrong, surely people with their resumes would have done basic worst case scenario planning for something like this?
 Wouldn't the Government?

 However, as to my urgency, I also did not want to spend years of my life working alongside people whom were gossipping about me being a criminal at the very start of our working relationships.